quicwg/base-drafts/draft-ietf-quic-qpack.md

 For example, if the dynamic table is 100 bytes, then the Required Insert Count will be encoded modulo 6.
-If a decoder has received 10 inserts, then an encoded value of 4 indicates that the Required Insert Count is 9 for the header block.
+If a decoder has received 10 inserts, then an encoded value of 4 indicates that the Required Insert Count is 9 for the field section.

 #### Base {#base}